esam00/TestPlacePicker/README.md

 # SimplePlacePicker Android
-If you have a use case that requires searching and selecting a specific location on map , Here is a simple independent module that you can simply import into your project to handle this scenario with some customizations
+If you have a use case that requires searching and selecting a specific location on map , Here is a nice independent module that you can simply import into your project to handle this scenario with some customizations

 <p align="center">